appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 ### :warning: Appium Inspector split out from Appium Desktop

 The inspecting portion of Appium Desktop has been moved to its own app, Appium Inspector: [github.com/appium/appium-inspector](https://github.com/appium/appium-inspector).
 It's fully compatible with Appium 2.0 servers.
 Simply download it and run it on its own.
 You no longer need the GUI Appium Desktop server to inspect apps.
 The Appium Desktop server will continue to be supported at its original site: [github.com/appium/appium-desktop](https://github.com/appium/appium-desktop).
 It will simply no longer bundle the Inspector with it.
 Note that the Appium-Desktop 1.21 and lower versions depend on the deprecated [WD](https://github.com/admc/wd) client.
-It means the old one will not work for Appium 2.0.
+It means the old Appium Desktop application is not compatible to Appium 2.0.

 You can also now use the Appium Inspector without downloading anything, by visiting the [web version of Appium Inspector](https://inspector.appiumpro.com).
 Note that to test against local servers, you'll need to start the server with `--allow-cors` so that the browser-based version of Appium Inspector can access your Appium server to start sessions.